Breakdown of random matrix universality in Markov models: Conclusion

 The utility of this ensemble was explicitly shown using human fMRI data, where we could quantitatively characterize the values of entropy and predictive information found in a HMM fit to fMRI data. { The latter measures how informative observations of the `past' are with respect to predicting the future, and is an essentially unique measure of complexity \cite{Bialek01a}. }

 Owing to the generality of Markov models, this work fits into a number of larger problems.
 First, Hidden Markov models are the simplest class of probabilistic grammars, which are organized by the Chomsky hierarchy \cite{Chomsky02,Carnie13,DeGiuli19}.
-The next level of complexity in grammars are the context-free grammars, considered as an ensemble in \cite{DeGiuli19, DeGiuli19a}.
+The next level of complexity in grammars are the context-free grammars, considered as an ensemble in \cite{DeGiuli19, DeGiuli19a,Nakaishi21}.
 These are related to syntactic structure in both natural and computer languages.
 A similar phase transition to that discussed here was found in \cite{DeGiuli19, DeGiuli19a}, but without any interpretation in terms of random matrix theory.
-As discussed therein, the phase transition can be interpreted in terms of breaking of permutation symmetry, an interpretation that also holds in the present case.
-This connects to the standard Landau paradigm of phase transitions in terms of symmetry breaking.
+As discussed therein, the phase transition can be interpreted in terms of breaking of permutation symmetry, an interpretation that also holds in the present case. {\blue Briefly, at high temperature, all the symbols are statistically equivalent: the permutation symmetry among them is preserved.
+As temperature is lowered through $\epsilon_c$, the transition rates span a broad enough dynamic range that the symbols can then be distinguished.
+This is precisely what is measured by the Zipf plot, Fig. \ref{fig5}.} This connects to the standard Landau paradigm of phase transitions in terms of symmetry breaking.

-Second, the phase transition discussed here can be interpreted as a full-to-sparse transition of random matrices.
-The behaviour of sparse random matrices, while important, is understood much more poorly than that of their dense cousins.
-Recent work has built theoretical tools for such study \cite{Kuhn15,Kuhn15a,Susca21}, and could be useful to theoretically derive the behaviour of the eigenvalue tails we found near $|\lambda|=0$ and $|\lambda|=1$.
+{\blue Second, the low-temperature regime of the Markov ensemble has matrices that are effectively sparse, thus the phase transition discussed here can be interpreted as a full-to-sparse transition of random matrices. } The behaviour of sparse random matrices, while important, is understood much more poorly than that of their dense cousins.
+Recent work has built theoretical tools for such study \cite{Kuhn15,Kuhn15a,Susca21}, and could be useful to theoretically derive the behaviour of the eigenvalue tails we found near $|\lambda|=0$ and $|\lambda|=1$. {\blue Eigenvalue tails have previously been predicted in models of complex networks \cite{Dorogovtsev03}, but in the symmetric case.
+We found that the eigenvalue spectra in the low-temperature regime show a bicycle wheel structure in the complex plane, with spokes at the roots of unity.
+We are not aware of any previous mention of this phenomenon. }

+{\blue Third, we have considered Markov models in discrete time, but a natural generalization would be to continuous time.
+This would also allow a connection to stochastic thermodynamics \cite{Van-den-Broeck13}. }

 Finally, the presence of a phase transition allows one to place stochastic matrices in the phase diagram, and evaluate how near or far they are from the transition.
 Applied to fMRI data, we found that the data are very near the transition, supporting the brain criticality hypothesis.
 A natural question is whether stochastic matrices from other complex systems are also near this transition.
 Since the ensemble includes all discrete Markov models, it can unify the study of disparate systems, in the goals of seeking universal patterns.
 This may shed light on the origin and possible universality of criticality in biological systems.